 In Appendix 3.A, Map Book for the Proposed Action, a detailed set of aerial photographs showing the proposed facilities and areas of both temporary and permanent impact are presented.
 Temporary impacts are defined to include impacts associated with new facility construction, but not ongoing or future facility operations.
 Because all temporary impacts (other than those associated with geotechnical exploration) have the potential to persist for greater than one year and are therefore considered permanent impacts for purposes of analyzing effects on listed species.
 Note that the map book does not show facilities having unknown locations.
-Such unknown locations fall into three types: geotechnical exploration sites, safe haven work areas, and barge landings.
-Section 3.2.1, Geotechnical Exploration, below, describes geotechnical exploration sites; Section 3.2.3, Tunneled Conveyance, describes safe haven work areas; and
+Such unknown locations fall into three types: geotechnical exploration, below, describes geotechnical exploration sites; Section 3.2.1, Geotechnical Exploration, below, describes geotechnical exploration sites; and